vradaca/Tkinter-db-app/README.md

 -   Test your code before submitting a pull request.
 -   Follow the project's coding style.

-## License

-> This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

-> If you don't have a LICENSE file, create one and specify the license type.
-You can use a service like choosealicense.com to help you choose a license.

 ## Contact

 > For questions or feedback, please contact: [Veljko Radača](veljko.radaca00@gmail.com)